 How does a UX researcher use applied linguistics?

-• What do people need to know in order to use language effectively in a specific context?
+• What do people need to know in order to complete a task effectively in a specific context?

-• What are the most effective ways to teach a specific aspect of language use?
+• What are the most effective ways to teach people to use a new product or feature?

-My experience in both applied linguistics and UX research has prepared me to design and conduct UX research studies with particular attention to the language that people use to articulate their needs and experiences.
+My experience in both applied linguistics and UX research has prepared me to conduct UX research studies with particular attention to the role of language in the user experience and the ways people voice their needs and experiences.
 For specific examples of how applied linguistics research intersects with UX research, please read my case studies on user reviews of ghostwriting services and how students seek writing support.

 Back to Top